Classic Apple Crisp Recipe: A Classic Fall Dessert You’ll Love

 • ½ cup (1 stick) cold unsalted butter, cubed

-• Optional: ½ cup chopped nuts (e.g., pecans or walnuts)
+• Optional: ½ cup chopped nuts (such as pecans or walnuts)

 Step-by-Step Instructions